MHCommunity/mousehunt-improved/docs/lucky-golden-shield-duration-and-reminder.md

 # [Lucky Golden Shield Duration & Reminder](https://www.mousehuntgame.com/preferences.php?tab=mousehunt-improved-settings#mousehunt-improved-settings-feature-lgs-reminder)

-Easily see how much time is left on your Lucky Golden Shield, right in your HUD.
+Easily see how much time is left on your Lucky Golden Shield, right in your HUD, and get a warning when it's about to expire.

 ## Options